saskiapool/projectTechGroup/README.md

 ## 🤔 About

 Hi there!
-Welcome to our github repository, featuring our datingapp.
+Welcome to our repository, featuring our datingapp.

 ![login screen](views/img/login_screen.PNG)